mckayro/centreon-web-application-analytics/doc/en/installation.rst

 If you are using Centreon Enterprise Server.
 Type the following command to install Selenium-server and all the dependencies needed ::

-     yum install centreon-selenium-server
+  # yum install centreon-selenium-server

 To start Selenium and xorg-x11-server-Xvfb services use the following commands ::

-	 /etc/init.d/selenium start
+  # /etc/init.d/selenium start
-	 /etc/init.d/xvfb start
+  # /etc/init.d/xvfb start

 Centreon Selenium Plugin
 ------------------------

 If you are using Centreon Enterprise Server with plugins-pack repository.
 Type the following commands to install check_centreon_waa and associated host/service templates ::

-     yum install ces-packs-applications-selenium
+  # yum install ces-packs-applications-selenium
-     yum install ces-plugins-applications-selenim
+  # yum install ces-plugins-applications-selenim

 .. note::

-   If you do not have the plugin-packs licence, please follow installation steps described above in the "From sources >
+    If you do not have the plugin-packs license, please follow installation steps described above in the "From sources >

 From sources
 ~~~~~~~~~~~~